 But the goal of the day was not (only) to gather celebrities and gain media coverage.
-The Summit was the occasion for each and everyone to make announces on their respective will and actions to decarbonize finance, and give (financial) support to green projects.
-Some initiatives have been welcome with good grace, and are probably of high interest, such as the World Bank committing not to finance oil and gas exploitation after 2019, largely applauded.
-Another major development bank, the Agence Française de Developpement, announced its ambition to become the first development agency 100% compatible with the Paris Agreement, meaning each project will be evaluated with climate indicators.
+The Summit was the occasion for each and all to make announcements on their respective will and actions to decarbonize finance, and give (financial) support to green projects.
+Some initiatives have been welcomed with good grace, and are probably of high interest, such as the World Bank committing not to finance oil and gas exploitation after 2019, which was largely applauded.
+Another major development bank, the Agence Française de Developpement, announced its ambition to become the first development agency to be 100% compatible with the Paris Agreement, meaning each project will be evaluated with climate indicators.
 The private sector also made important contributions, like Axa group committed not to invest anymore in companies with more than 30% of hydrocarbon revenues.
-On the public side, institutional frameworks have been launched, but announces were mainly related to carbon price and markets, with two new carbon markets announced in China and North America.
-To close the Summit, Emmanuel Macron summarized under twelve items commitments made, and promised they would be followed and evaluated.
+On the public side, institutional frameworks have been launched, but the announcements were mainly related to carbon price and markets, with two new carbon markets announced in China and North America.
+To close the Summit, Emmanuel Macron summarized under twelve items the commitments made, and promised they would be followed and evaluated.

 The French President Emmanuel Macron promised to launch a website where all announcements will be reported.